BEST FRENCH PRESS COFFEE MAKERS 2002

 French Press Coffee.

 KEEP IT SIMPLE AND AFFORDABLE...

-Put freshly ground coffee into the beaker and pour hot water over the grounds.
+Put freshly coarsely ground coffee beans into the beaker and pour hot water over the grounds.
 Give it a stir and leave it to steep for about four minutes.
 Then push the piston-like plunger mechanism through the mixture.
-The filter on the plunger forces the coffee grounds down through the hot water, then contains them at the bottom of the pot.
+The mesh filter on the plunger forces the coffee grounds down through the hot water, then contains them at the bottom of the pot.
 Pour the delicious coffee from the spout at the top.

 While hipsters get technical with French Press coffee and specify things like water temperature and weight of coffee beans in grams, there’s no need to be so scientific.

 You can get as technical as you want about French press coffee and explore the fine details of coffee-water ratio, grind size, water temperature, technique, and more, but the beauty of the French press is that you don’t have to.
 You can make a good cup of coffee with the basic elements of beans, water, and time, then refine through practice and experiment.